 Then return the plates to the 30-degree Celsius incubator [1].

-Talent placing plate(s) in incubator
+Talent placing plate(s) in incubator (take 2)

 Vapor-Phase Antifungal Inhibition Assay

 To prepare plates for a vapor-phase antifungal inhibition assay, pour 10 milliliters of PDA medium into the lid of a 5-centimeter-diameter Petri dish containing 10 milliliters of PDA medium containing antifungal compounds or PDA medium alone [1] and allow the agar to solidify at room temperature [2].